Rob Gronkowski Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Season Stats

-- Gronkowski's stat line this year features 48 grabs for 665 yards and six touchdowns.
-He averages 41.6 yards per game, and has been targeted 79 times.
+- Gronkowski has 48 receptions (79 targets) for 665 yards and six touchdowns, averaging 41.6 yards per game.

 - Gronkowski has been the target of 11.4% (79 total) of his team's 692 passing attempts this season.

-- With 11 targets in the red zone this season, Gronkowski has been on the receiving end of 9.5% of his team's 116 red zone pass attempts.
+- Gronkowski has seen the ball thrown his way 11 times in the red zone this season, 9.5% of his team's 116 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Gronkowski's matchup with the Panthers.